theislab/scib/docs/source/scib_preprocessing.rst

 The most relevant preprocessing steps are:

-+ normalization
++ Normalization
-+ scaling, batch-aware
++ Scaling, batch-aware
-+ highly variable gene selection, batch-aware
++ Highly variable gene selection, batch-aware
-+ cell cycle scoring
++ Cell cycle scoring
 + Principle component analysis (PCA)
 + k-nearest neighbor graph (kNN graph)
 + UMAP
-+ clustering
++ Clustering

+Note that some preprocessing steps depend on each other.
+Please refer to the `best_practices`_ for more details.

+.. _best_practices: sc-best-practices.org

 Functions
 ---------